MWarren1/Amazon-Connect-Config-Backup/README.md

 # Amazon_Connect_Config_Backup
-Python script to backup the config of a single or all amazon connect instances on an aws account
+Python scripts to backup the config of a single or all amazon connect instances on an aws account:
+- connect-backup.py - backs up all instance config
+- connect-backup-users/py - only backs up users output is csv and json

 ## What Currently works
 - Config Backup